LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Yes, but not as contagious as chickenpox.
 The infected person's vesicles contain virus, but respiratory secretions usually do not.

 No, shingles is not passed from person to person.
 Shingles may develop only after you have had an initial case of chickenpox.
-If you have never had chickenpox or have not been vaccinated and you are exposed to the virus for the first time by someone who has shingles, you could get chickenpox, but not shingles.
+If you have never had chickenpox or have not been vaccinated and someone who has shingles exposes you to the virus for the first time, you could get chickenpox but not shingles.

 Not in most cases.
 Sometimes the itchy sores can become infected with bacteria when someone scratches.
 This may increase the likelihood of scarring.

 Yes, varicella zoster virus (VZV) infections are found throughout the world.